March is National Colorectal Cancer Awareness Month

 To be eligible for the drawing, complete the quiz, e-sign the form below and submit by March 31, 2018.
 Only one entry per employee will be eligible.
 Winners will be announced in BJC TODAY and on BJCnet.

 Learn more about colon cancer

-- pledge to schedule or encourage a family member or friend to schedule a screening test in 2017, based on the American Cancer Society guidelines or the advice of their physician
+- Pledge to schedule or encourage a family member or friend to schedule a screening test in 2018, based on the American Cancer Society guidelines or the advice of their physician

-- promote healthy nutrition and exercise in 2017
+- Promote healthy nutrition and exercise in 2018

 Colon cancer is the third most commonly diagnosed cancer in the U.S., with about 140,000 people diagnosed each year, and the third leading cause of cancer death in both men and women in the U.S. Colorectal cancer refers to cancers in the colon or rectum.
 Most colorectal cancers begin as polyps, abnormal growths that may become cancers over a long period of time.